flagshipcompany/shopify-app-public/README.md

 ##Installation
 ### Create Credentials
-Go to https://auth.smartship.io and create a set of credentials using the Shopify Preset *NOTE: Only Account Manager can access the credentials page*
+Go to https://auth.smartship.io, **login with your smartship credentials** and create a set of credentials using the Shopify Preset

+*NOTE: Only Account Manager can access the credentials page*

 ![Auth Page](img/auth.png)